BorderTech/java-common/README.md

 #### Ignore Spotbugs Rule

-Create an excludes XML file and add it to the bordertech defaults.
+Create a [filter XML](https://spotbugs.readthedocs.io/en/latest/filter.html) file and add it to the bordertech defaults.

 ``` xml
 <property>